relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ​	**Identifier** - This indicates that the destination Relativity field is the document identifier for the workspace.
 A source field and Relativity field are both required for this type.
 Only one data mapping of this type can exist on an ingestion profile.

+**Read From Other Metadata Column** - If this field is checked, this data mapping will not read from the load file column with the same name as the source field name.
+Instead, it will read from the "Other Metadata" field, if it exists, and search for a key with the same name as the source field name.
+If a matching key is found, then the value associated with the key will be imported into the destination Relativity Field.

+> **Note:** The "Other Metadata" field is populated by Trace during extraction.
+It consists of a JSON list of key value pairs.
+>
+> `[{Key: "This should match source field name", Value: "This value will be read into Relativity"}]`
+>
+> **Note:** Unlike standard data mappings that read directly from the load file, it is possible that the "Other Metadata" field JSON will not contain the key specified by Source Field Name.
+In this case, Trace will not error, it will import an empty value.
+>
+> **Note:** Contents of the "Other Metadata" field will change from file to file, especially between different file types.
+To understand possible headers and other metadata that can be pulled from this field, create a standard Data Mapping to import the contents of the "Other Metadata" field.
+You can then decide which metadata keys you would like to pull by adding a Data Mapping with 'Read From Other Metadata Column' checked.

 #### Adding Encoding Choices